beakerbrowser/hashbase/readme.md

 rateLimiting: true            # rate limit the HTTP requests?
 csrf: true                    # use csrf tokens?
 defaultDiskUsageLimit: 100mb  # default maximum disk usage for each user
-pm2: false                    # set to true if you're using https://keymetrics.io/
 ```

 #### Lets Encrypt